COVID-19 Advising FAQs for Students

 How do I meet with my academic advisor?

-- To see who your assigned advisor is, please review the top block of your DegreeWorks audit (DegreeWorks link).
+- To see who your assigned advisor is, review the top block of your DegreeWorks audit (DegreeWorks link).

 - If you have questions for your advisor, please email him/her.
 We will still be holding appointments (either via phone or email)*.
 To make a phone appointment with your AAC advisor, please still utilize our scheduling system, Accudemia; please follow this link: